Duccioo/Gaussian-Mixture-Neural-Network/project_continuation_iter.md

 worry if the Gaussian components per se have a "strange" behavior in proximity of the borders of the deifnition domain (i.e., in proximity of 0 and 10), just focus on the final model MLP + GMM."

-# to do:

-- implement the function to load the prof's data:

-  - the function must be called only if I specified a specific parameter when I create the PDF object
-  - must take the points from the prof's .txt file and return both the points and the PDF associated with the points and the test set given a certain interval.

-- test by fixing a certain number of components and look for the best network